jim3/Network-Packet-Analyzer/README.md

 4. TCP & UDP source and destination port numbers

-I created a front-end for the app that allows you to upload your exported file.
-The server will parse the data, extract various data from the file and respond back to the client via JSON. _In addition to that_, I created a separate Express route that returns the data to the user in table format.
-I used EJS to render the table on the client side.
-It ain't pretty but that wasn't the goal.
-The goal was to give the user the option to view the data in JSON or table format.
-I wasn't sure if it was worth the time to do a table but now i do as it does give you a better view, particularly the IP details.
-I could do a lot more on the front-end but honestly, I want to:
+There is a front-end for the app at the root endpoint `/`.
+This allows you to upload your exported json file.
+The server will parse the data, extract various data from the file and respond back to the client via JSON.
+There is also a separate endpoint at `/api/packetdata` that returns the data in a html table.
+I am not sure that this portion of the project will stay, it was just something temporary I wanted to do to see the data in a table format.
+Lastly, it has the ability to save the results to your [MongoDB Atlas](https://www.mongodb.com/atlas) database.
+I used Mongoose.js to save the results to the collection (still a lot to learn on that end).
+This portion of the project is probably where I plan to focus on for now.
+The ability to take the data and save it to a database is important to me.
+I want to be able to analyze the data over time and see how it changes, query the data and just see what I can learn from it without having to parse the data every time.

-**TODO**: Improve the the back-end first, mainly the actual program that parses the data.
-I want to make it more robust and add more data analysis.
-I'm also thinking about adding a database to store the data.
+**TODO**: Improve the code, mainly the actual program that parses the data.
+I want to make it more robust and add more data analysis. ~~I'm also thinking about adding a database to store the data~~.
 I'm not sure if that's necessary but I'm thinking about it.

+### Tech Stack

+-   Node.js
+-   Express.js
+-   MongoDB
+-   Mongoose.js
+-   JavaScript
+-   EJS

 ## Getting Started